txomon/python-tutorial/README.md

 We are finally ready to start the first script.
 We have all the stuff we need to test the code and some mock data to work on.

 We can finally make use of the IDE and create a new Python script in the top.
 Notice that I am speaking about scripts, as opposed to modules.
-This is because on how I am planning to run it.
+This is because on how I am planning to run it directly with python (`python main.py`).

 ### Getting informed about how to use the API